SAP/fosstars-rating-core/google/flatbuffers.md

 The score evaluates how active a project is.
 It's based on number of commits and contributors in the last 3 months.

-667 commits in the last 3 months results to 10.00 points 5 contributors increase the score value from 10.00 to 12.00
+98 commits in the last 3 months results to 10.00 points 2 contributors increase the score value from 10.00 to 10.50

 This sub-score is based on 2 features:

-1.  **Number of commits in the last three months:** 667
+1.  **Number of commits in the last three months:** 98
-1.  **Number of contributors in the last three months:** 5
+1.  **Number of contributors in the last three months:** 2

 ### Project popularity

-Score: **1.97**, confidence is 6.67 (low), weight is 0.5 (medium)
+Score: **10.0**, confidence is 10.0 (max), weight is 0.5 (medium)

 This scoring function is based on number of stars, watchers and dependent projects.